tgc-software-dev-part-time/responsive-web-design/lesson.md

 1. responsive image using `<picture>`
 1. avatar's `max-width:50%`

-Instructor to walk through the students on the implementations on part 2's [index.html](./src/lesson/part2/index.html) and [styles.css](./src/lesson/part2/styles.css)
+Let us explore some of the additional code we can include in both files: [index.html](./src/lesson/part2/index.html) and [styles.css](./src/lesson/part2/styles.css) to achieve a more responsive webpage.

 index.html
 ```html